snd/criterion/README.md

-> criterion lifts SQL-where-conditions from strings into the realm of data: data has the advantage to be programmatically accessible and formable than strings. is a highly flexible and powerful, yet simple solution for modelling easily build up and manipulated with code.
+> criterion lifts SQL-where-conditions from strings into the realm of data: data has the advantage to be programmatically accessible and formable than strings. is a **highly flexible** and powerful, yet simple solution for modelling extendable easily build up and manipulated with code.
 > be easily
 > can be manipulated and composed.